 Restrictions were initially imposed in the north of the country over the weekend, before being extended nationwide.

-It's a big adjustment, and many people looking on from outside the country may wonder if such strict measures are really necessary – and if their own countries should do the same.
+It’s a big adjustment, and many people looking on from outside the country are asking if such strict measures are really necessary – and if their own countries should do the same.

 An Italian police officer checks the papers of people passing through a checkpoint on Wednesday.
 Photo: AFP

-While Cartabellotta called the measures “ drastic”, he said he welcomed the government's decision to extend them across Italy – something his research institute has been calling for since the beginning of the outbreak in the country at the end of February.
+Nino Cartabellotta, president of the Gruppo Italiano per la Medicina Basata sulle Evidenze (GIMBE), Italy’s foundation for evidence-based medicine, called the measures “drastic”, but said he welcomed the government’s decision to extend them across Italy – something his research institute has been calling for since the beginning of the outbreak in the country at the end of February.

 “This is the only way we can effectively tackle the spread of the virus”, he said.

-“In the absence of a vaccine or targeted drugs, measures of social distancing are the only weapon to our disposition to counter the epidemic.”
+“In the absence of a vaccine or targeted drugs, social distancing measures are the only weapon at our disposition to counter the epidemic.”

 “They are in line with the recent scientific evidence from the GIMBE Foundation, based on a systematic review published in the journal of the Center for Disease Control and Prevention (CDC).”